Emanukim/Vallie-s-Estate/README.md

 # Estate_Project
+# Author
+Emmanuel Kimweli
+# Description
-This is an estate project.
+This is an estate projec using css and html.
+# Technologies Used
+*HTML
+*CSS
+#License